|

 1965; U.S. Department of State; White House; United States Senate; National Archives

-Recommended Reading: U.S. Presidents for Dummies (408 pages).
-Description: Forty-three Americans, as of 2002, have held the office of President of the
+Reading: U.S. Presidents for Dummies (408 pages).
+Description: Forty-three Americans, as

-one of vision, accomplishment, conflict, scandal, triumph, or tragedy.
-And each story is at the center of the national story,
+Each has a story, be it one of vision, accomplishment, conflict, scandal, triumph, or tragedy.
+And each story is at the center

-a part of what we all experience.
-History buffs find endless fascination – and a greater understanding of
+of the national story, a part of what we all experience.
+History buffs find endless fascination – and a greater

-America today – in the
+understanding of America today – in

-colorful personalities and momentous events that surround the Oval Office.
+the colorful personalities and momentous events that surround the Oval Office.
 If you want the complete take on U.S. presidents, from George Washington to George W. Bush,

 you’ll appreciate U.S. Presidents for Dummies.
 Continued below...